uq-deal-breakers/breaking-phubbing/README.md

 # Breaking Phubbing

-Application to break the habit of phubbing created using the MERN stack.
+Application to interact with the device.

 ## Use Application

-Application is hosted on GitHub Pages on the following link:
+Application is hosted on GitHub Pages on the following link: (Recommended to view on a mobile)

 https://uq-deal-breakers.github.io/breaking-phubbing/

-## How to use
+## How to use the code

 **Checkout the project:**